AXIS Speed Monitor

 Note

 Sync the time and date of the camera and the connected radar with an NTP server.
-If the time and date of the devices aren't synced, the statistics export will not show the correct information, and the AXIS Speed Monitor events that you have set up on the camera may not trigger correctly.
+If the time and date aren't synced, the statistics export will not show the correct information, and the AXIS Speed Monitor events that you have set up on the camera may not trigger correctly.

 In the camera’s web interface: